 BBQ and Sailing the Red Sea

-One of our last meals in Jordan was along the Red Sea in Aqaba.
-The blue waters, fresh sea air, the smell of chicken grilling and me driving the boat down the Red Sea.
-Yeah, I did not see that coming!
-The captain asked if I wanted to steer and of course I said “Yes”.
-Mind you I did not have my driving glasses nor have I ever driven a boat before but that did not stop me.
-I just made sure that I turned left before I hit Saudi Arabia!
+One of our last meals in Jordan was while we were sailing along the Red Sea in Aqaba.
+The blue waters, fresh sea air, the smell of chicken grilling, and me driving the yacht down the Red Sea.
+Yeah, I did not see that coming either.
+The captain asked if I wanted to steer and of course I said, “Yes”.
+Mind you I did not have my driving glasses nor have I ever driven a boat before, but that did not stop me.
+I just made sure that I turned left before I hit Saudi Arabia.

-I think we can all agree that eating anything grilled by the sea or a lake is… magical.
-I believe a memorable meal includes all of your senses so it just is not the food itself but also the environment around you.
-So on this day of me steering clear from Saudi Arabia, I napped in the sun, watched dolphins swim the red sea, felt the Red Sea wind and ate delicious grilled chicken.
-It was delicious- I went for second and thirds!
+I think we can all agree that eating anything grilled by the sea or a lake is magical.
+I believe a memorable meal includes all of your senses, and it is just not the food itself but also the environment around you.
+The aroma of the herbed grilled chicken and the salty air, while feeling the and seeing the Red Sea’s atmosphere, gave me a seafarer’s appetite.
+I went in for a several servings of that delicious barbeque chicken.

 Candy For a Photo

 While photographing the Roman Amphitheatre in Jordan, I notice a group of young Islamic ladies, more than likely University students, attempting to take a group selfie.
-I saw them struggle to get four faces with the Amphitheatre in the back ground, I know the group selfie struggle!
-I asked them if I could take a photo for them and they were more than happy to hand their phone over to me, so I could take a variety of group photos.
-The girls were so lovely and sweet, they reminded me of my daughter who was about their ages.
+I saw them struggle to get four faces with the Amphitheatre in the back ground, I do know the group selfie struggle.
+I asked them if I could take a photo for them, and they were more than happy to hand their phone over to me.
+The girls were lovely and sweet, and they reminded me of my daughter who was their age.

 I have been very lucky in my travels to come across beautiful people like this.
 It is the little moments such as these that make my travels big memories.